sequgen/sequgen/README.md

 ## Purpose

 Programmatically generate synthetic sequence data such as time series, strings, DNA, etc.
+Sequence data generation is fully controlled by the user. sequgen does not build models from real-world sequence data.

 ## Badges